ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 5. Great Work!
 Back in the terminal, do  `git status` to view your changes.
 What color is the file name?

  <!-- Answer Starts Here -->
+I see cli-diagnostic/ in red as an untracked file.
  <!-- Answer Ends Here -->

 6. Do `git add <file_name>`  to stage your changes.
 Do `git status` again to see the newly staged file.
 What color is the file name now?

  <!-- Answer Starts Here -->
+ I see that I added cli-diagnostic/rhyme.txt
+	and cli-diagnostic/temp/temp.md.
+They appear in green.

+diagnostic.md (the current file) is in red because I am currently typing answers into this document.
  <!-- Answer Ends Here -->

 7. Let's commit these changes with `git commit <file_name>` and the commit message of `add temp.md and associated folders`.